 There are clients threaten their debtors of litigation or garnishment.
 Do not be this client.
 Do not do this unless that is what would happen.
 If you don’t have the intention of taking your debtor to court, then don’t make him believe you are going to do so.
 Misrepresenting the consequences also puts you at risk of breaching laws.
 Remember, debtors have their rights and these rights are also protected by law.

 To maintain good business relations and in line with Australian debt collection guidelines.
 Don’t use accusatory or vulgar language.
-Don’t use threats, force, or intimidation when trying to collect unpaid debts.
+Avoid using threats, force, or intimidation when trying to collect unpaid debts.
 Don’t be the creditor they want to avoid doing business with.

 All creditors are entitled to recover bad debts.
 All debtors are also obligated to pay off their debts.
 Even if it is the debtor’s obligation to pay, it is the creditor who should be proactive in pursuing the debt collection.
 After all, it is the creditor’s cash flow that would be affected when there is non-payment or late payment of debts.
+Creditors must remember the do’s and don’ts.
 Collecting on a debt can be easy, or difficult, depending on your behaviour as a creditor.
-If you are facing difficulties collecting debts, you can also call on professionals to do the work for you.
+If you are facing difficulties collecting debts, you should contact professionals to do the work for you.